South West Doctoral Training Partnership (ESRC)Find a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-Students wishing to apply for ESRC funding can apply for either an MSc followed by PhD programme (1+3 award) or PhD only (+3 award).
-Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous master's-level study and should read the SWDTP admissions statement for information.
+Students wishing to apply for ESRC funding can apply for either an MSc/MRes followed by PhD programme (1+3 award) or PhD only (+3 award).
+Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous master's-level study and should refer to www.swdtp.ac.uk for information.

-For studentship holders, the standard maintenance award is (for October 2017) £14,533 per annum.
-The ESRC will also cover fees to the value of £4,195 per annum.
+For studentship holders in 2018-19, the standard maintenance award was £14,777 per annum.
+The ESRC also covered fees to the value of £4,260 per annum.
 Stipend and fee rates are confirmed by RCUK each year.

 Funding is normally restricted to UK residents.
 EU students may be eligible for fees-only funding.
 For the Advanced Quantitative Methods and Economics pathways, one international applicant per pathway may be fully funded.
 Please see the ESRC eligibility guidance for further details.